Canada Emergency Business Account loans: financial relief for small businesses

 - Have eligible non-deferrable expenses between CAD $40,000 and $1,500,000.
 Eligible non-deferrable expenses could include costs such as rent, property taxes, utilities, and insurance.
 Expenses will be subject to verification and audit by the Government of Canada.

-- Must have an active business chequing/operating account with its primary bank, opened by March 1, 2020, and wasn’t in arrears on existing borrowing facilities with their primary bank by 90 days or more as at March 1, 2020.
+- Must have an active business chequing/operating account, and isn’t in arrears on existing borrowing facilities with their primary bank.

 - The business hasn’t previously used the program and won’t apply for support under the program at any other financial institution.